arunav-b/exploring-react/README.md

 > 4. Can't use reserved JavaScript keywords
 > 5. Comments should be defined in {} in JSX expressions -> /_ Comments will be written here _/
 > 6. HTML elements should be lower-case and React components should be upper-case
-> 7. Your JSX Can Be Anywhere
+> 7. JSX Can Be Anywhere in the Component
+> 8. JSX expressions can be nested as well

 <br/>